jackbush/BCI-hack-experiments/README.md

 ## Debugging

-Navigating to localhost:9876/index.html will load a simple page.
-If you have a port conflift, it can be changed in `server.js`.
-Opening the browser console will show the data being served.
+If you have a port conflift, it can fixed by trying another value at `server.js:6`.

 ## What you get

+Once running, navigating to (http://localhost:9876/index.html)[http://localhost:9876/index.html] will load a simple page.
+Opening the browser console will show the EEG data being served.

-The socket emits a `test` object and a `eeg` objects. `test` emits `{foo : "bar"}` every 500ms, `eeg` emits a new EEG data package every time the headset returns one.
+The socket emits by default `test` and `eeg` objects. `test` emits `{foo : "bar"}` every 500ms; `eeg` emits a new EEG dataset every time the headset returns one.

 ## Integration